writetome51/unsubscribe-on-destroy-directive/README.md

 # UnsubscribeOnDestroyComponent

 An abstract Angular component class that any Angular component class which uses
 Subscriptions may want to extend from.
-During the ngOnDestroy() hook, it unsubscribes
+During the `ngOnDestroy()` hook, it
-from all Subscriptions inside `this._subscriptions`.
-For a subclass to make sure this
+unsubscribes from all Subscriptions inside `this._subscriptions`.
+The idea is
-unsubscribes all subscriptions it's using, it must add those subscriptions into
+to have your component classes that use Subscriptions inherit from this class,
+add their subscriptions to `this._subscriptions`, then let this class
+automatically unsubscribe  from all of them during `ngOnDestroy()`.

-`this._subscriptions`.
-That should (probably) be done in the ngAfterViewInit() hook.
+NOTE:  Adding the subscriptions to `this._subscriptions` should (probably) be
+done in the `ngAfterViewInit()` hook.

 ## Installation